Guatemala Climate

 This month in numbers

-Guatemala experienced its 30th warmest April on record, with an average temperature of 24.34°C, an anomaly of +0.9°C compared to the 1961–1990 baseline.
-Globally, April 2026 was the 2nd warmest April on record for land temperatures, with an anomaly of +1.1°C. The three-month period from February to April 2026 was the 7th warmest on record for Guatemala, with an average temperature of 23.71°C, an anomaly of +1.6°C.
+Guatemala experienced its 30th warmest April on record, with an average temperature of 24.34°C, marking an anomaly of +0.9°C against the 1961–1990 baseline.
+The global land temperature for April 2026 was 14.96°C, ranking as the 2nd warmest April on record globally.

 What changed